-Indicator 6.3: The organisation provides people working in the organisation with induction, training and development opportunities relevant to their roles.

-As a part of meeting Indicator 6.3, organisations must also demonstrate the mandatory requirements and relevant service stream requirements detailed below ☑ Records show that people working in and for the organisation (including) volunteers) have: been inducted according to the responsibilities of their role been provided with opportunities to have their learning and training Common needs assessed and responded to • an understanding of the human rights of people using services and the impacts of service delivery on those rights. ☑ The organisation complies with the requirements of the department's Critical Incident Reporting Policy that: staff have been appropriately trained to mitigate potential critical incidents and to accurately report critical incidents. ☑ The organisation complies with the requirements of the department's policy on Preventing and Responding to the Abuse, Neglect and Exploitation of People with Disability, including: Disability Services • all staff and volunteers are aware of, trained in, compliant with and implement the policies on preventing and responding to the abuse, neglect and exploitation of people using services • staff are trained to recognised and prevent/minimize the occurrence or recurrence of abuse, neglect and exploitation of people using services • staff are trained in early intervention approaches where potential or actual abuse, neglect or exploitation of people using services is identified.
-Policies or procedures addressing induction, training and development of people working in or for the organisation Records showing that the organisation has identified and/or responded to the learning needs of people working in the service (e.g. achievement and Suggestions capability plans addressing the learning needs of staff/volunteers) Evidence Records of meetings showing how the learning and development opportunities requested/raised by staff or volunteers have been addressed Registers of staff attendance at induction, mandatory training, and development activities.
+Indicator 6.3: The organisation provides people working in the organisation with induction, training and development opportunities relevant to their roles relevant to their roles.
+As a part of meeting Indicator 6.3, organisations must also demonstrate the mandatory requirements and relevant service stream requirements detailed below Common Records show that people working in and for the organisation (including volunteers) have: been inducted according to the responsibilities of their role been provided with opportunities to have their learning and training needs assessed and responded to an understanding of the human rights of people using services and the impacts of service delivery on those rights.
+Disability Services ☑ The organisation complies with the requirements of the department's Critical Incident Reporting Policy that: staff have been appropriately trained to mitigate potential critical incidents and to accurately report critical incidents. ☑ The organisation complies with the requirements of the department's policy on Preventing and Responding to the Abuse, Neglect and Exploitation of People with Disability, including: Suggestions of Evidence Policies or procedures addressing induction, training and development of people working in or for the organisation Records showing that the organisation has identified and/or responded to the learning needs of people working in the service (e.g. achievement and capability plans addressing the learning needs of staff/volunteers) Records of meetings showing how the learning and development opportunities requested/raised by staff or volunteers have been addressed Registers of staff attendance at induction, mandatory training, and development activities.